rems-project/cn-tutorial/NAMING-CONVENTIONS.md

       `free__sllist_node` for the single-node operation (even though what it returns is an `sllist`, noit an `sllist_node`), leaving `free__sllist` for the recursive one?
+    - Cole opines: "In this case, it really feels like you're defining an API for a data structure, rather than just a polymorphic free function.
+What does it mean to free an sllist?
+As you point out, it could mean freeing the node or the whole list, and it makes sense to have two functions for these two actions.
+Under the "API for a data structure" interpretation, something like sllist_free_list and sllist_free_node feels more natural to me."